Jorge Polanco Preview, Player Props: Twins vs. Guardians

-On Tuesday, Jorge Polanco (.528 slugging percentage in past 10 games, including two home runs) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
-First pitch is at 7:40 PM ET.
+On Wednesday, Jorge Polanco (.395 on-base percentage in past 10 games, 67 points above season-long percentage) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 1:10 PM ET.

-He racked up three RBI (going 2-for-4 with a double and a home run) in his most recent game against the Guardians.

 Jorge Polanco Game Info & Props vs. the Guardians